[ Index ]

 may be set as modifiable text.
 In the case that this fails it will return

-that safely are complicated.
-Similarly, it will not allow setting content
+language-specific escaping or workarounds.
+Similarly, it will not allow

 Example: